herysedra/covid19-mankaiza-clone/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

+Andrana.
 We want to quantify the effect of new policies on the spread of COVID-19.
 Crucially, fitting an exponential function to the number of cases lacks an interpretability of the fitting error.
 We built a Bayesian SIR model where we can incorporate our prior knowledge of the time points of governmental policy changes.
 At the example of Germany, we show that the two kinks in the last weeks correspond to two changes of policies, leading to a growth rate of about 0 now.

 The research article [is available on arXiv](https://arxiv.org/abs/2004.01105).